hijustin/javascript_mini_bootcamp/1-functions/README.md

 2. Write a sentence in plain English describing how `square(square(15))` is evaluated.

+   // 15 squared squared

 3. Rename `square`'s `num` parameter in your above code to `monkey`, and rename the uses of that parameter in the body to `monkey` as well.
 Will the function `square` still work?
 Why or why not?

+   // no, monkey would need to be an integer or defined as an integer

 4. What is wrong with the following definitions of `square`?
 Write a sentence or two describing the issue(s); then, try copying the erroneous examples into a